What Is a Deck Boat? Distinctive Characteristics for an Amazing Ride

-How about mounts for cutting boards or coolers so your drinks don't get shaken up before you're even able to take a sip.
+How about cup holders or mounts for cutting boards or coolers so your drinks don't get shaken up before you're even able to take a sip?
 There are endless accessories you can install or take on your deck boat rides.

 Deck boats are made for entertaining people and their accessories are made to accentuate and optimize this experience.
 Have fun with it!